dholab/air-metagenomics/README.md

 ## Workflow Steps

 Broadly speaking, the workflow goes through three phases: 1) Sequence read collection and QC, 2) Sequence read filtering, and 3) Read alignment and reporting.
+All steps are visualized in [the workflow visualization](https://github.com/dholab/pathogen-agnostic-sequence-analysis/blob/main/workflow-visualization.png) in this repository.

 In phase one, the workflow goes through the following steps: